 Colcannon is a traditional Irish potato dish eaten at Halloween.
 It’s unique and simple recipe has become popular around the world.
-It normally includes chopped kale, cabbage or green cabbage mixed with hot floury mashed potatoes.
-In America it Is often at Irish tables during St. Patrick’s day, as part of the Irish American Celebration.
+It usually includes chopped kale, cabbage or green cabbage mixed with hot floury mashed potatoes.
+In America, it is often at Irish tables during St. Patrick’s day, as part of the Irish American Celebration.

-This tasty dish is easy to make and it’s a popular favorite at oíche shamhna (Halloween).
+This tasty dish is easy to make, and it’s a popular favorite at oíche shamhna (Halloween).
 This simple recipe is an ideal one to make with the kids.
-The word colcannon is from the Gaelic cal ceannann’ which literally means white-headed cabbage.
+The word colcannon is from the Gaelic cal ceannann’ which means white-headed cabbage.

 - 1 green cabbage or Kale